samhains/samhains.github.io/_projects/2077-open-internet-archive.md

 <i>The Internet was relegated to the pile of waste that you see before you."</i>

-If the user chooses to search the archive, they will find that while the archive can provide them with their search - this memory of the internet is damaged and broken.
+If the user chooses to search, they will find that the memory of the free internet - as represented by the archive; is damaged and broken.

 {% include vimeo-player.html id=247820730 %}

-In this possible future, the internet and the dream of a virtual-utopia has been discarded and has joined the pile of anachronistic 'junk'.
+In this possible future, the internet and the dream of a virtual-utopia has been discarded as it joins the pile of anachronistic 'junk' you see before you.